pomerium/documentation/content/docs/get-started/fundamentals/core/self-hosted-pomerium.md

 ### Create a Virtual Machine Instance

 To self-host the authenticate service, you need a domain that you own.
-You also need to point your domain’s DNS servers to your VM’s public IP address.
+You also need to point your domain's DNS servers to your VM's public IP address.

-One straightforward way to do this is to use Google’s Compute Engine API to spin up a virtual machine (VM):
+One straightforward way to do this is to use Google's Compute Engine API to spin up a virtual machine (VM):

-1. Use Google’s Cloud Domains service to register a domain (the cost varies depending on the domain)
+1. Use Google's Cloud Domains service to register a domain (the cost varies depending on the domain)

-1. Create a VM instance with Google’s Compute Engine service (for this tutorial, choose Debian Bullseye)
+1. Create a VM instance with Google's Compute Engine service (for this tutorial, choose Debian Bullseye)

 1. Enable HTTP and HTTPS traffic as part of your Firewall rules

-1. Use Google’s Cloud DNS service to set up a DNS zone with a DNS name
+1. Use Google's Cloud DNS service to set up a DNS zone with a DNS name

 1. In the DNS zone, create a wildcard DNS type A record (for example, `*.example.sandbox.com`)

-1. In the **IPv4 Address 1** field, enter your VM’s **External IPv4 Address** (a publicly routable IP)
+1. In the **IPv4 Address 1** field, enter your VM's **External IPv4 Address** (a publicly routable IP)

 If set up correctly, you can SSH into the VM and configure Pomerium.

-After you’re in the VM, it’s time to set up Pomerium.
+After you're in the VM, it's time to set up Pomerium.

 :::note **Your VM Setup**

 This tutorial will be using a Compute Engine VM instance running Debian 11 (”bullseye”) to self-host Pomerium.

-You don’t have to use this environment if you don’t want to, but we will assume you’re running a VM to self-host Pomerium — and that you have a domain you registered and own — going forward.
+You don't have to use this environment if you don't want to, but we will assume you're running a VM to self-host Pomerium — and that you have a domain you registered and own — going forward.

 Certain steps will vary depending on your VM and Cloud provider.